|Bloss family portrait from 1908|

 "John Henry Sipes Family History" provides information about the lock keeper at Lock 21 in the early 1900s and his descendents.
 The document is 16 pages long.

 "Richard Sorrell Family History" tells the story of a Virginia family.
 Richard Sorrell and Robert Sorrell operate boats on the canal in the 1870s.

 "George Spates Family History" provids information about the family of George W. Spates, who was a superintendent of the Monocacy Division from 1862 to 1869 and then resumed farming in the Poolesville - Edward's Ferry region.

 "Spong Family History" concentrates on the branches of the Spong family living along the C&O Canal, primarily in Sharpsburg and at Lock No. 8, Montgomery County, Md.
 Members of the family operated canal boats from the 1860s until 1916, when a tragic accident killed two of the family's children.
 The family saga also includes a murder-suicide near Sharpsburg in 1912.

 "Sterling Family History" traces the story of a family from the Four Locks area whose members were involved with the C&O Canal from 1860 until closure in 1924.
 One member owned and operated canal boats.
 Another served as a lock tender

-"Swain Family History" provides information on John F. Swain, Sr. (1820-1893) and his descendants.
+"Swain Family History" provides information on John T. Swain, Sr. (1820-1893) and his descendants.
 The family's many connections to the C&O Canal included long-time occupancy of the lockhouse at Lock 21 (Swain's Lock).
-The history, which was written in January 2011, includes numerous photographs.
-The file size is 6 MB.
+The history includes numerous photographs.

 "H. T. Weld Family History" –Henry T. Weld immigrated to America in 1838.
 After the canal reached Cumberland in 1850, Weld became a boat builder and coal broker.
 The file size is 13 MB.